 As Elvis played “That’s All Right,” Scotty and Black started playing along.
 This caught the attention of Philips, who instantly started tapping his feet.
 At this point, Phillips realized that this was the sound that he had been trying to find.

 Three days after the session, a famous DJ started playing the song on his show.
 It created such a buzz that listeners would call to ask who the singer was.
-The listeners’ interest reached a stage where the song keeps playing on repeat for hours on the show.
+The listeners’ interest reached a stage where the song keeps playing repeatedly for hours on the show.

 According to popular belief, listeners assumed Elvis was black.
 No one believed that a white recording artist created the new sound.
 During interviews on the radio, Philips would have to ask Presley various questions to confirm to the audience that he was indeed white and not black.